msykutera/TensorflowExample/README.md

 <i>Unhandled Exception: System.DllNotFoundException: Unable to load DLL 'libtensorflow': The specified module could not be found.</i>

 Copy the libtensorflow.dll file from the relevant %userprofile%.nuget\packages\tensorflowsharp runtimes folder of your OS into the same folder as the compiled executable.
+It is known an issue with TensorflowSharp library.

 Code is partly based on [this repo](https://github.com/daltskin/CustomVision-TensorFlow-CSharp).